Sharing ROI Insights: Key Market Trends Shaping Economic Development Strategies

 Implications for EDOs:

-• Develop programs or incentives specifically designed to support these initial ventures, attracting companies looking for safer entry points into new markets.
+Develop support programs or incentives tailored to these initial ventures, providing a safer entry point into new markets.

 2. U.S. Political Landscape and Investment Decisions